Haapsalu: Healing by sea mud

 The sea mud in Haapsalu is claimed to have a curative effect.
 A military doctor, Carl Abraham Hunnius, founded the first mud cure resort in 1825.
 News of the "curative mud" spread quickly amongst the wealthy customers in then capital city Saint Petersburg, and elsewhere in the former Russian Empire.
 The mud spas were frequented by the Russian imperial Romanov family.
 For almost 200 years, Haapsalu has been a popular summer destination where people from all around the world come for medical treatment.
 At present, there are three "mud cure" establishments in Haapsalu.

 Other attractions

-The Land of Ilon Wikland (Wiklandia), a recreation centre for children, is set to open in a few years within the town.
+The Wonder Land of Ilon Wikland (Wiklandia), a recreation centre for children, is a attraction for the younger kids.
 Wikland, a famous book illustrator, has had a strong bond with Haapsalu since her childhood.

 The August Blues Festival is held every year in August in Haapsalu.

 Since 2005, the town hosts Haapsalu Horror and Fantasy Film Festival, an annual film festival dedicated to genre films.
 In 2017, the pastors of Haapsalu made an open statement calling to end the city's financing of the festival, claiming the horror and violence depicted in the screened films were not fit to represent the resort town image.
 The same year the festival was held to a record-breaking attendance.

+Haapsalu is well-known for its summer festivals and as a resort town it hosts many: American Beauty Summer Meet, Italian Wine Party, August Blues, The White Lady Days, amongst others.